emacsnyc/emacsnyc.github.io/_posts/2014-04-14-monthly-meetup-emacs-plus-python.md

 {% include time.html %}
 {% include location_soho_west.html %}

 We'll be starting at 6:30 with pizza and beer.
-Drew Werner will be giving a full-length talk, and we'll also have a lighting talk by Evan Misshula.
+Drew Werner will be giving a full-length talk, and we'll also have a lightning talk by Evan Misshula.

 Drew Werner ([twitter](https://twitter.com/wernerdrew), [github](https://github.com/wernerandrew)) will be talking about using Emacs as a Python IDE: